 The application deadline is December 1 for Fall enrollment.
 All required materials listed below must be received by OTCAS no later than December 1.
 Applications and materials submitted after the deadline will not be reviewed.
-Applicants may only apply for one format (day or weekend).
+Applicants may only apply for one format (day or weekend/hybrid).

 We strongly encourage candidates to complete the application process at least one month prior to the deadline to ensure that all materials are received.
 Only applications considered "complete" by OTCAS standards by December 1 (though not necessarily "verified") will be considered for admission.

 St. Catherine undergraduate students who are pursuing an approved dual-degree plan do not apply for the MAOT program using the OTCAS system.
-Information listed on this web page is for entry-level applicants only; application materials and instructions for dual-degree students will be available from the Office of Graduate Admission in Fall 2014.
+Information listed on this web page is for entry-level applicants only; application materials and instructions for dual-degree students will be available from the Office of Graduate Admission in Fall 2015.
 Dual-degree students should consult with their academic advisor for information about specific admission requirements.

-- Three references
+- Three recommendations

-- Supplemental Essay
+- Supplemental essay